RENCI-NRIG/impact/prdn.md

 - Note that the machine's "short" hostname must not exceed the Microsoft maximum of 15 characters, or the machine's entry in Active Directory will be truncated.

-For certain graphical applications such as Gephi and Matlab to work well in Singularity on CentOS target VMs we found it necessary to add 'xserverbpp=24' to the [Xvnc] and [Xorg] sections of /etc/xrdp/xrdp.ini.
+For certain graphical applications such as Gephi and Matlab to work well in Singularity on CentOS target VMs we found it necessary to add `xserverbpp=24` to the [Xorg] section of _/etc/xrdp/xrdp.ini_.

+To prevent attempted user copy-pastes from killing their session, we also needed to set `autorun=Xorg` in _/etc/xrdp/xrdp.ini_.

 ## Firewall Rules